Home Adventure Keeping Your Travel Blog Alive and Kicking During This Crisis Time

 1. Re-Purpose Older Posts

 Go back through your archives and look at the posts that were most popular.
 How can you re-purpose them, especially for followers who may not have seen them when first published.
+There are online docs that offer great strategies for refreshing your existing content, helping you present it in new and engaging ways.
 When things do begin to open up again, you will have a pool of posts to inform, entertain, and inspire travelers who are ready to venture out again.
 You can establish a much more frequent publishing schedule too because you will have the content ready to go.
 You may find such re-writing a bit difficult at first, but you will get the hang of taking engaging content and making it even more engaging.

 1. Consider Re-Purposing Your Blog Temporarily